RIS-assisted Cell-Free MIMO with Dynamic Arrivals and Departures of Users: A Novel Network Stability Approach: INTRODUCTION

-Contrary to the previous studies that consider a fixed set of users in the system, we focus in this paper on a more realistic scenario where users dynamically connect to the network, exchange bursts of information and then leave.
-We first rigorously describe the physical layer of the communication and the traffic/flow level, where flows represent file transfers.
-The primary difficulty of this problem is twofold: firstly the presence of the RIS that involves complex analytical forms for the channel modelling, and secondly the dynamic nature of the traffic and the interference between a variable number of users.
+Contrary to the previous studies that consider a fixed set of users in the system, we focus in this paper on a more realistic scenario where users dynamically arrive, exchange bursts of information and then leave the network once they are served.
+The design of phase shifts in this case must take into account the traffic/flow level, where flows represent file transfer.

-In the context of dynamic arrivals departures of users, the goal is to ensure that the network is stable \cite{assaad2018power}.
+In the context of dynamic arrivals and departures of users, the network stability is usually a main metric to consider in the analysis and algorithmic design of the network \cite{assaad2018power}.
 Network stability implies that all files/users will be served in a finite time.
 Network stability with dynamic population has been considered in \cite{assaad2018power} to deal with power control in massive MIMO.
 In this paper, we consider a different problem of phase shifts in RIS-assisted cell-free MIMO.
-Instead of considering a sum rate maximization, we show that achieving network stability requires to solve a phase shift framework that depends on the current flows intensity and $\SINR$ (Signal to Interference and Noise Ratio) of the users.
-Typically, globally optimal phase shift solutions cannot be obtained for RIS-related problems due to their non-convexity.
-We show that a low complexity solution of our proposed framework achieves a guaranteed fraction $\geq 78.5\% $ of the network stability region.

-To the best of our knowledge, this is the first work that considers a RIS-assisted wireless environment with dynamic arrival and departures of the users.
-The remainder of this paper is organized as follows.
-In section \ref{sec:2}, the system model is provided with the necessary definitions of stability.
-The targeted phase shift design problem is then inspected in section \ref{sec:3}, and the stability analysis is presented in section \ref{sec:4}.
-Numerically evaluated results are given in section \ref{sec:5}, while section \ref{sec:6} concludes the paper.
+A main question is this case is to know what is the optimization problem that the system has to solve (to find the phase-shifts at each time) in order to ensure that the network stays stable.
+While existing works focused on maximizing throughput and/or other related functions, we propose a phase shift framework that depends on the current flows intensity and Effective Signal to Interference and Noise Ratio ($\bar{ESINR}$) of the users (as we will explain in Section III in the paper).
+Interestingly, the proposed framework can stabilize the network whenever it is possible (i.e. allows achieving max stability region).
+We provide a low complexity solution of this optimization problem and prove that it achieves a high fraction of the max stability region (higher than 78.5\%).
+To the best of our knowledge, this is the first work that considers a RIS-assisted wireless environment with dynamic arrivals and departures of the users.